fbpx

 1. You can use a small zip-tie as a makeshift O-ring if your fork doesn’t have one

-Ideally, your suspension has a rubberized O-ring that allows you to easily set your sag; however, if for some reason yours is missing, a zip-tie snug enough to stay in place but loose enough to slide can be used instead.
+Ideally, your suspension has a rubberized O-ring that allows you to easily set your SAG; however, if for some reason yours is missing, a zip-tie snug enough to stay in place but loose enough to slide can be used instead.
 Carefully remove the zip-tie before riding to prevent scratching your stanchion.
 Handy trick, or?
 Next tip is a term which is also important for mountain bike suspension tuning.

 3. What is reach?